kemkemindata/customer_churn_analysis/README.md

 ## Client Churn Analysis
 This project is designed to predict client attrition using a simple web application built with Streamlit.
-Users can input various attributes related to customer behavior, such as location, tenure, revenue, and activity, and the model predicts whether the client will continue with the company.
+Users can input various attributes related to customer behavior, such as location, tenure, revenue, and activity, and the model predicts whether or not  the client will continue with the company.

 ## Features